jamesr1x/Inflation_Market_Analysis/README.md

 ### docs/

-Generates my report as a website on github.
+Generates my report as a website on github (github requires this to be the folder name).

 ### _quarto.yml